-The Community & Agricultural Resilience Audit Tool - CARAT - helps community stakeholders self-assess how they currently utilize the assets of their local food system to achieve a substantial level of community resilience.
+The Community & Agriculture Resilience Audit Tool - CARAT - helps community stakeholders assess how they currently utilize the assets of their local food system to achieve a substantial level of community resilience.

 These indicators revolve around seven core themes that address the complex nature of community resiliency.
 Each requires the attention and participation of a diverse team of community stakeholders who work together to provide a holistic perspective of how food systems play an integral role in their community’s resilience.